andurooo/boulder-restaurant-recommender/README1.md

 <img src='img/choosie.png'>

 # Question:
-Using NMF, what unexpected clusters can we find amongst restaurants that we can use to make recommendations to the user?
+Using NMF, what unexpected clusters can we find amongst Boulder restaurants that we can use to make recommendations?

 # Data
 Foursquare Places API: